rainsound-ai/rainsound.ai/readme.md

 `/assets/mod`

+The assets crate.
+This is the public interface for all things asset-related.

+`/assets/runtime`

-Provides structs and functions for representing assets like CSS, images, and wasm.
-Also where we define our global list of assets.
+The assets_runtime crate.
+Provides structs for representing assets like CSS, images, and wasm.

-Collects all of our assets and saves them to `/built_assets` at build time.

-`/assets/build_browser`

-Exports a `build_browser!` macro that runs wasm-pack on the crate you pass to it, returning a struct that includes the resulting generated JS and wasm bytes.

-`/assets/build_tailwind`

-Exports a `build_tailwind!` macro that runs the Tailwind CLI.
-Returns a string with the built CSS.

-`/assets/build_images`

-Exports a `build_images!` macro that loads images from the given path and generates resized variants.

-`/assets/build_images_macro`
+`/assets/macro`

-Cargo requires that you define procedural macros in their own crate.
-This is the one for `build_images!`.
+The assets_macro crate.
+Cargo requires that you define procedural macros in their own crate, so this is where we put our macros and other build-time related code.
+This includes the `build_tailwind!`, `build_browser_crate!`, and `build_images!` macros that get re-exported by `assets/mod`.

-`/assets/build_images_runtime`

-Runtime types that represent built images.
-We had to extract this into a separate crate because we wanted to use these types in the `build_images!` macro itself, as well as export them from the `build_images` crate.

-(If we put them directly in the `build_images` crate, we'd end up with a circular dependency between `build_images` and `build_images_macro`.)

 `spin.toml`